-well-being, physical activity, health
+well-being, physical activity, health, motor skills, balance, hygiene, body awareness, senses

 Through physical activity that is naturally varied in terms of duration, intensity and pace, children develop balance, body control, coordination, and overall physical capabilities in order to experience joy, motivation and achievement at their individual levels, and to use their bodies to sense, experience, learn and create.
-Children develop their gross motor skills through running, bicycling, climbing, as well as swimming, dance, and yoga.
-Children also work to refine their fine motor skills through drawing, painting, beadwork, cutting & gluing.
+Children develop their gross motor skills through running, bicycling, climbing, as well as swimming, dancing and yoga among others.
+Children also work to refine their fine motor skills through activities like drawing, painting, beadwork, cutting & gluing.
 Another important aspect of physical health and well-being is the relationship between physical activity and rest.
-In Preschool, every day after lunch, children are encouraged to rest, sleep, and unwind in a quiet and peaceful atmosphere.
+In Preschool, every day after lunch, children are encouraged to rest or sleep, and unwind in a quiet and peaceful atmosphere.